firebase/firebase-tools/src/frameworks/docs/nuxt.md

 Use the Firebase CLI for a new project, or modify `firebase.json` for an existing project.

+### Initialize a new project

+1. In the Firebase CLI, enable the web frameworks preview:
+   <pre class="devsite-terminal">firebase experiments:enable webframeworks</pre>
+2. Run the initialization command from the CLI and then follow the prompts:
+   <pre class="devsite-terminal">firebase init hosting</pre>
+    If there is an existing Nuxt codebase, the CLI detects it.

 ## Deployment

 After initializing Firebase, you can deploy your Nuxt app with the standard